aliciajcampbell/LEISURE_CogEEG/README.md

 Each folder corresponds to a specific analysis or publication and includes a mix of Jupyter Notebooks, R code, and R analysis outputs.

 The data used for the analyses in this repository is part of the LEISURE study.
-For more details about the study design and protocol, please refer to the published protocol:
+For details about the study design and protocol, refer to [Treacy et al., (2023)](https://doi.org/10.3233/JAD-230193).

-- Treacy, C., Levenstein, J. M., Jefferies, A., Metse, A. P., Schaumberg, M. A., Villani, A., Boucas, A. P., Hermens, D. F., Lagopoulos, J., & Andrews, S. C. (2023).
-[The LEISURE Study: A Longitudinal Randomized Controlled Trial Protocol for a Multi-Modal Lifestyle Intervention Study to Reduce Dementia Risk in Healthy Older Adults](https://doi.org/10.3233/JAD-230193). *Journal of Alzheimer’s Disease*, 94(2).

 ## Associated Publications

-- Campbell, A. J., Anijärv, T. E., Pace, T., Treacy, C., Lagopoulos, J., Hermens, D. F., Levenstein, J. M., & Andrews, S. C. (2024).
-[Resting-state EEG correlates of sustained attention in healthy ageing: Cross-sectional findings from the LEISURE study](https://doi.org/10.1016/j.neurobiolaging.2024.09.005). *Neurobiology of Aging*, 144, 68–77.
+- [Campbell et al., (2024)](https://doi.org/10.1016/j.neurobiolaging.2024.09.005): Resting-state EEG correlates of sustained attention in healthy ageing: Cross-sectional findings from the LEISURE study

     Analysis found in: `studies/LEISURE_rsEEG_Sustained_Attention_T1`